 He's now lived in London for many years and is fascinated (and sometimes disappointed) by the changing face of the city.
 Old haunts disappear, favourite pubs vanish, only to be replaced by more blocks of flats and corporate architecture.
 The train set he made for his son shows many of the highlights of central London, actually painted on the baseboard.

-Always fascinated by the idea of taxonomy, Neil's next book is a clever interweaving of the story of a young boy seen as a journey through various different means of classifying and sorting things into where they belong.
+Always fascinated by the idea of taxonomy, Neil's own book, One of a Kind, is published by Walker Books and Candlewick.
+It's an ingenious interweaving of the story of a young boy seen as a journey through various different means of classifying and sorting things into where they belong.
 Family members, different sorts of cats, different animals, musical instruments, vehicles, tools, clouds, buildings and many more.
 It's a fascinating collection, and his ability to define 24 different art styles on one spread is both very cleverly observed – and typically witty.
-As is the title, One of a Kind.